luidias/ShearND_C67/README.md

 - **Level**: FSU level.
 For this dataset, all specimens were at the C6/C7 level.
 - **CT_Scanned**: Boolean representing whether CT scans were taken of the specimen.
 - **ND_Test_Date**: Date when testing occured, in MM/DD/YYYY format.
+- **Disc_Offset_mm**: The offset between the superior side of the fixturing and the load application point, adjusted for each specimen such that the loading line of action goes through the mid-disc plane, ensuring pure shear without any bending moment.
 - **Specimen_Mass_kg**: Mass of the specimen, in kg, including PMMA potting, reinforcements, and specimen mounting plates
 - **Balancing_Mass_kg**: Counterbalance mass used for the test, in kg, made up of half of the total specimen mass and the mass of the superior fixturing hardware.
 - **Age**: Age of donor, in years.